kragen/derctuo/markdown/cyclic-fabrication-systems.md

 has already happened, forming clay in the leather-hard state results in much more precise dimensions.

-Clay is commonly "slipcast" in porous molds made of plaster of Paris: a slip is poured into a mold, and the absorption of water into the mold solidifies a layer of the slip in contact with the mold.
+Clay is commonly “slipcast” in porous molds made of plaster of Paris: a slip is poured into a mold, and the absorption of water into the mold solidifies a layer of the slip in contact with the mold.
 The remaining slip is poured out, and the cast piece contracts as it dries